bluekvirus/Stage.js/HOWTO.md

 Basics
 ------
-You are assumed to have programed with:
+Although not required, some familiarities of the following Javascript libraries would greatly help while using the framework:

-* Underscore.js or Lo-Dash
+* Underscore.js/Lo-Dash
 *(handy js functions)*
-* jQuery or Zepto
+* jQuery/Zepto
 *(DOM manipulation through CSS selectors)*
-* Backbone.js
-*(EventEmitter, Router, View)*
 * Handlebars.js
 *(dynamic templates)*

-If you don't know what they are, go for a quick look at their websites. (links are provided under the *Included Libraries* area on the left sidebar)
+If you don't know what they are, go for a quick look at their websites.

 We also maintain a list of 3rd party libraries for the developers to choose from in addition to the base libraries.
 These utility libraries (e.g jquery-file-upload, store.js, uri.js, marked, moment.js, ...) are carefully selected from the many open-source JavaScript libraries out there to help with specific but generally-will-appear problems that a developer will encounter during the web application development process. (see more in the **Include other js libraries** section)

-**Remember:** The goal of this framework is to assist you in making better use of *Backbone.js*.
-It is designed to keep you focused on building dynamic views without worrying about putting/linking/organizing them into a manageable whole.
+**Remember:** The goal of this framework is to keep you focused on building dynamic views without worrying about putting/linking/organizing them into a manageable whole.
 It is very important that you understand the *region*, *navigation* and *events* concepts.
-So that you can maximize the efficiency offered by our unique workflow, intuitive toolset and application container.
+So that you can maximize the efficiency offered by our unique workflow.

 ###Choose the right distribution